-Since day one, we've used AMI Aptio V firmware for our laptops and now, we're making a second option available - coreboot.
-The reason why we're making both available is that there isn't a categorically answer to which one is "better".
-Which one is better for you, really depends on your priorities and how you use your laptop.
+Since day one, we've used AMI Aptio V firmware for our laptops, and now, we're making a second option available - coreboot.
+We're making both available because there isn't a definite answer to which one is "better".
+Which one is better for you depends on your priorities and how you use your laptop.

 AMI is an industry-standard firmware, alongside Insyde and Pheonix.
 It offers many features, including a graphical interface that allows various settings to be changed.

-coreboot on the other hand is an open-source project, that has only been made available for a finite number of devices (the majority of these being Chromebooks).
-It has no dedicated interface, apart from a simple boot menu.
-Configurable options can be changed using our coreboot configurator program which is available for Linux.
+coreboot, on the other hand, is an open-source project that has only been made available for a finite number of devices (the majority of these being Chromebooks).
+The version of edk II it uses has no dedicated interface apart from a simple boot menu.
+Configurable options can be changed using our coreboot configurator program, which is available for Linux.
 You can find all the details of this here.

 So which is better?
-AMI is definitely more capable but one of the major appeals of coreboot is that it's open-source, so all of the source code is public - you can find it here.
-This means that you can see everything inside it, and if you know how, make any change you like.
-It really suits Linux, as it uses the exact same licensing (GPLv2) as the Linux kernel.
+AMI is more capable, but one of the significant coreboot appeals is that it's open-source, so all of the source code is public - you can find it here.
+It means you can see everything inside it; if you know how you can change anything you like.
+It suits Linux, as it uses the same licensing (GPLv2) as the Linux kernel.

 Due to how lightweight coreboot is, it will offer better performance and lower power consumption.
-For example, the LabTop Mk IV combined with coreboot will offer approximately 8% more performance and around 20% longer battery life (with a record of 13 hours and 42 minutes for general use).
+For example, the LabTop Mk IV combined with coreboot will deliver approximately 8% more performance and around 20% longer battery life (with a record of 13 hours and 42 minutes for general use).

 Is coreboot more secure?
-The jury is out on this one so it really depends on who you speak to.
+The jury is out on this one; it depends on who you speak to and how it's configured.
+From now on, we'll be talking about the version of coreboot that we build, as, for example, Google's configuration is very different.
 The main difference in security is the way that they update, as this is the primary method used in an attempt to compromise firmware.